Raicuparta/static-bsky-feed/README.md

 # Static Bluesky Feed

-A Bluesky feed that's hosted statically and upadted periodically.
+A Bluesky feed that's hosted statically and uppdpdapadpdpdpapapdadted periodically.

 TODO: script for publishing the feed.